scala/scala3/docs/docs/reference/contextual/derivation.md

 ### Discussion

-This typeclass derivation framework is intentionally very small and low-level.
+This type class derivation framework is intentionally very small and low-level.
 There are essentially two pieces of infrastructure in compiler-generated `Mirror` instances,

 + type members encoding properties of the mirrored types.